EQI.org Home | Obedience vs Cooperation

 There are many examples like this.
 In homes everyday children are taught to lie in order to protect themselves from being hurt and punished.
 Children are not born liars.
 Liars are created by the fear of punishment.
 "Johnny, do you know where all the cookies went?"
 "No, Mommy."
 The emotionally intelligent child will lie more quickly in the face of possible punishment.
 The emotionally intelligent child will see the signs of his mother's disapproval, he will hear it in her tone of voice.
 He will quickly process all the information he knows about her, for example, whether she has punished him or others in the past.
 He will make a decision based on his own survival instinct.
 If it were not for the fear of punishment, this child would have no reason to lie.

 In the above examples we see two categories of problems.
 One is lying to protect oneself.
-The other is lying to protect someone else.
+The other is lying, or withholding the truth, to protect someone else.

 Here is another practical problem with punishment.
 There are two boys in school who don't get along.
 Boy A provokes Boy B. Boy B expresses his feelings by using the "F" word.
 Boy A knows that the school punishes people for saying this particular word.
 Boy A reports the incident, so Boy B will be punished.
 Boy A has figured out how to use the system to his advantage in hurting someone.
 (See http://eqi.org/puni2.htm)